Arts & Humanities Forum Grants: Theme of "Ruptures and Reconciliations" (2020-2021)

 1) Program Overview

-The Humanities Forum at the University of Oklahoma awards up to five faculty grants of up to $5,000 each per year in support of research and other creative activities corresponding to the Forum’s interdisciplinary annual theme.
-The 2019-2020 Forum theme focuses on “Origins.”
+The Arts & Humanities Forum at the University of Oklahoma awards up to five faculty grants of up to $5,000 each per year in support of research and other creative activities corresponding to the Forum’s interdisciplinary annual theme.
+The 2020-2021 Forum theme focuses on “Ruptures and Reconciliations.”

 Forum Grants function as seed money for projects that can lead to external funding proposals (both individual and institutional), and thus help advance the broader strategic trajectory of the humanities and arts at OU.

-Forum Grant recipients will be expected to participate actively in Humanities Forum events that focus on the Forum’s selected annual theme and to help build intellectual community for the arts and humanities at OU.
+Forum Grant recipients will be expected to participate actively in Arts & Humanities Forum events that focus on the Forum’s selected annual theme and to help build intellectual community for the arts and humanities at OU.
+Note that due to the Covid-19 pandemic, all events related to Forum Grants may be online.

-In Spring 2019, the Humanities Forum invited individual and collaborative applications from members of the OU faculty for the Forum Grants’ new theme of “Origins" (2019-2020).
-The application deadline was March 25, 2019.
+The Arts & Humanities Forum invites individual and collaborative applications from members of the OU faculty for the Forum Grants’ new theme of “Ruptures and Reconciliations" (2020-2021).
+The application deadline is April 30, 2020.

-The OU Humanities Forum is supported by the Office of the Senior Vice President and Provost and the Office of the Vice President for Research.
+The OU Arts & Humanities Forum is supported by the Office of the Senior Vice President and Provost and the Office of the Vice President for Research & Partnerships.

 All regular OU faculty members (as per the Faculty Handbook 3.1.1) are eligible to hold a Forum Grant during regular teaching semesters, or during any paid leave (e.g., while on sabbatical or while being supported by a research grant).
 Forum Fellows may apply for a subsequent Forum Grant after an interval of two years.